stlpine/road-damage/README.md

     **Note on PyTorch:** The `ultralytics` package will install a version of PyTorch.
 Ensure it is the correct version for your hardware (CPU, NVIDIA GPU, or Apple Silicon).
 If you encounter issues, it's best to install PyTorch manually by following the instructions on the [official PyTorch website](https://pytorch.org/get-started/locally/).

 4.  **Configure Environment:**
-    Configure your desired training parameters using a `.env` file in the root directory.
+    Create a `.env` file in the root directory and populate it with your desired training parameters.
 An example is provided in the repository.

 ### Dataset